 Bald Eagles are native residents in the park area, usually perched or nesting at the top of 170 ft cedar trees.
 The rest of the time they can be found soaring over the residential community hunting and fishing at Crescent Beach in South Surrey B.C.
 This peaceful routine sometimes breaks in a struggle rarely viewed and does not always have a happy ending as in this case.

 While out walking, South Surrey resident Yong Ai was alerted by a crash and loud commotion presided over by excited crows.
 On closer examination she was confronted with the “cause and effect” of a territorial battle by two bald eagles and their subsequent crash through the treed canopy of Kiwanis Park in South Surrey B.C.

 The birds were locked together by their talons, seemingly oblivious of the other, were dazed as they lay on the arboreal floor unable to loose the hold each had on the other.
 It was a ultimately a death lock.

 Yong Ai jumped into action and placed a call to O.W.L.
 (Orphaned Wildlife Rehabilitation Society) in Delta, B.C.
 She stayed with the birds keeping them company while standing guard against any crows that might try to attack them while they lay helpless.
-Within the hour OWL Volunteer, Judy Williamson and representatives arrived and the rescue was put in motion.
-The birds were dazed and one obviously had the “looser look” so routinely the eagles were bundle up in separate cages, to be examined at OWL headquarters, banded and then to be released when ready.
+Within the hour, OWL Volunteer Judy Williamson and representatives arrived and the rescue was put in motion.
+The birds were a bit dazed and one obviously had the “looser look” so routinely the eagles were bundled up in separate cages, to be examined at OWL headquarters, banded and then to be released when ready.

 "The powerful feet of bald eagles are tipped with sharp, sickle-shaped talons, used to grasp prey — and fight.
 Bald eagle battle strategy plays out when, they circle each other in the air, swooping higher trying to gain an advantage over their opponent", Judy Williamson said.